DK3QN's Ham Radio Menu

 On that day I had my first QSO via EME using JT65B mode!
 The first station I contacted over the

-moon was RX1AS, Sergei in St. Petersburg, Russia.
+RX1AS, Sergei in St. Petersburg, Russia.

-Together with my friend Michael, DL2MHO, in December 2008 we'd started to learn everything
+in December 2008 we'd started to learn everything

 that was needed to become QRV in EME.
 So I spent numerous hours in the Internet googleing for